Cruise Advice For the Best Florence & Pisa Port Day

 08:00 AM – 08:30 AM

 Exit the ship early and take the shuttle or a taxi to Livorno Centrale.
-From there, catch the first available train to Pisa Centrale, which takes about 20 minutes.
+From there, catch the first available train to the main station, which takes about 20 minutes.

 09:00 AM – 10:30 AM

 Walk about 20 minutes, or take a short taxi ride, to the Piazza dei Miracoli.
-Here, you can take photos of the Leaning Tower and the Cathedral.
-If you’re not climbing the tower, this time is enough to see the main highlights.
+Here, you can take photos of the famous leaning tower and the cathedral.
+If you’re not climbing the tower, this gives you enough time to see the main highlights.

 10:30 AM – 11:30 AM

-Head back to Pisa Centrale and take a train to Firenze Santa Maria Novella, which takes about one hour.
+Head back to the station and catch a train inland, which takes about one hour.

 11:30 AM – 01:00 PM

-Arrive in Florence and walk about 10 minutes to Piazza del Duomo.
+Arrive and walk about 10 minutes to Piazza del Duomo.
 Grab a quick schiacciata sandwich nearby, so you can eat while enjoying the view of the cathedral.

 01:00 PM – 03:00 PM